MahApps/mahapps.com/input/docs/styles/textbox.md

 `RichTextBox` gets the same treatment, one implicit style matching the `TextBox` look, `MahApps.Styles.RichTextBox`.

 ![The two RichTextBox styles](images/textbox-richtextbox.png)

+On `develop` it has the two Windows looks as well, `MahApps.Styles.RichTextBox.Win10` and `MahApps.Styles.RichTextBox.WinUI`.
+Each one is the text box of its look with a document in it, keeping the scrollbars a document needs and the room for as many lines as the box is given.
+UWP draws no button at all on its rich box, so the one there is the clear button of the library: it wears the chrome the text box hands its own button and comes and goes with the caret the way that one does.

+The frame of all three rich text boxes holds the inner grid from here on and clips it to the corners the frame leaves over, so a box with a `ControlsHelper.CornerRadius` no longer lets the fill of its button run over the corner.

 :::{.alert .alert-info}
 **In a released version this one is the odd one out.** 2.4.11 has a second style, `MahApps.Styles.RichTextBox.Button`, whose button is always visible, no flag hiding it, and which never clears anything: it binds straight to `ButtonCommand`.
 On `develop` that style is gone and the base one behaves the way the text box does, the clear button included, since the clearing is `MahAppsCommands.ClearControlCommand` for both. `ButtonCommandParameter` still defaults to the control itself, so a command of your own receives it without anything being passed.